 He hopes to attend University and study Business Management.
 When not in college he is attends two drama classes, he has a part time job as a pot washer at a restaurant/bar and socialises with friends.

 James is an ex-student of St John Rigby College and, following completion of his degree, he returned to the area and worked at SJR where he enjoyed many happy years teaching music.
-James worked at the College until 2020 when he left to become Principal of another sixth form college.
-Year 12 student studying BTEC L3 Business Studies.
+James worked at College until 2020 when he left to become Principal of another sixth form college.

 Mark was a student at the College from 1987-89.
 He went on to read French and Russian at Bradford University and Hertford College, Oxford before pursuing a career in Law.
 He is now a partner at a law firm in Manchester, specialising in employment law.

-Allan is a qualified accountant and has worked in the education sector in senior finance roles for 23years, the latest of which was 9 Years as Chief Financial Officer for a Multi Academy Trust which he helped to establish having previously worked at St John Rigby College for 10 years.
-Allan is a keen, but not very good, folfer and enjoys running as a means of keeping kit.
+Allan is a qualified account and has worked in the education section in senior finance roles for 23 years, the latest of which was 9 Years as Chief Financial Officer for a Multi Academy Trust which he helped to establish having previously worked at St John Rigby College for 10 years.
+Allan is a keen, but not very good, golfer and running as a means of keeping fit.

 Peter began his career as a Teacher of Mathematics in Oldham.
 He then moved to Loreto College in Manchester where he became Head of Mathematics and Senior Tutor.
 After 11 years he left to take up post as Head of a new Sixth Form Centre in Ardwick and before coming to SJR he was Deputy Principal at Cheadle and Marple Sixth Form College.
 He enjoys spending time with his family, watching and participating in various sports and attending music concerts